neekeetab/CachingPlayerItem/README.md

 }
 ```

-**Note, that the playback may start with a delay.
-That's because some prebuffering is needed.**

 ## CachingPlayerItemDelegate protocol ##
 Usually, you want to conform to CachingPlayerItemDelegate protocol.
 It gives you 4 handy methods to implement: